Trelleck Grange

 Trelleck Grange (or Trellech Grange) is a small hamlet in a rural area of Monmouthshire, south east Wales, United Kingdom, about seven miles south of Monmouth.

 Location

 Trelleck Grange is located about three miles south of Trellech, two miles west of Tintern, and seven miles south of Monmouth, the county town of Monmouthshire.
 It sits on high ground above the Wye Valley Area of Outstanding Natural Beauty and Tintern Abbey, between two tributaries of the Angiddy Brook.

 Etymology

-The name "Trellek" derives from the Welsh "llech" meaning a conspicuous stone.
+The name "Trelleck" derives from the Welsh "llech" meaning a conspicuous stone.
 It may have referred to a large stone which rested on a mound near the village, perhaps near "Rock Cottage".
 However the most conspicuous feature in the locality is a line of three standing stones known as Harold's stones, apparently a seventeenth century name.
 They may also account for the "tri" (meaning three) part of the name, although one would expect the feminine form "tair" to be used as "llech" is feminine (unless it has changed its gender).